UNSW-CEEM/nempy/paper.md

 of the NEM, and play a role in answering various questions about market operational outcomes.
 Such questions could
 include:

-    * How does changing the demand for electricity effect market outcomes?
+    * How does changing the demand for electricity affect market outcomes?
-    * How does the entry of new generating technologies effect market outcomes?
+    * How does the entry of new generating technologies affect market outcomes?
-    * How do patterns of generator ownership effect market outcomes?
+    * How do patterns of generator ownership affect market outcomes?

     Of course, another necessary component of agent based models are the behavioural models of the agents, a prototype behavioural model of NEM participants is being developed as part of the NEMPRO project [@nempro].